 Here, we show that information on phenology at the level of individuals can be derived from image-based monitoring of flower phenology.

 We present and evaluate an automatic flower tracking and filtering algorithm.
-Many tracking algorithms, such as the Simple online and realtime tracking (SORT) (Bewley et al., 2016), use Kalman filtering to predict the future location of an object by estimating its velocity (Kalman, 1960).
+Many tracking algorithms, such as the Simple online and real-time tracking (SORT) (Bewley et al., 2016), use Kalman filtering to predict the future location of an object by estimating its velocity (Kalman, 1960).
 However, Kalman filtering assumes linear motion of the object and does not handle abrupt motion well.
 As the flowers are constrained in movement by their stalk, their movement does not follow the assumption of linear motion.
 We therefore base the track assignment on the minimum distance between centroids of bounding boxes.
 However, we introduce three user-set parameters that can help optimise tracking performance.

 For complex scenes with many flowers in close vicinity to each other, we suggest a conservative filtering approach.
 The approach may remove correct tracks, but the tracks that remain will have a low risk of tracking errors.
 The approach allows for confident upscaling of the method.
 I.e., when running the method on a large number of image series, it is preferable to extract individual high-confidence tracks from each series and ignore the remaining tracks.

 Tracking individual flowers enables the possibility of assigning reproductive success to the individual, for example by observation of seed set.
-Thereby it could be explored whether reproductive success is affected by timing and length of flowering.
+Thereby, it could be explored whether reproductive success is affected by timing and length of flowering.
 By simultaneously tracking flower visits, these could be assigned to the individual flower and visitation rates per flower could be calculated per flower and related to reproductive success.
-Further, any information of taxonomic grouping could refine this analyses.
-We argue that the possibility of tracking phenology at the level of individuals will facilitate investigation of a novel set of research questions and is an important contribution to the shift towards efficient and automatic monitroing of ecological processes.
+Further, any information of taxonomic grouping could refine these analyses.
+We argue that the possibility of tracking phenology at the level of individuals will facilitate investigation of a novel set of research questions and is an important contribution to the shift towards efficient and automatic monitoring of ecological processes.

 Material and methods